Checklist for Setting Up a Great Workplace for Your Startup

 Take a page out of Valve’s book.
 Good ole Gabe Newell figures out how important exercise was for his employees some years ago and now he actually hired a professional athlete to train his workers.

 All things considered, organizing a viable workplace from scratch can be quite a tricky process, especially for a startup.
+Besides the checklist above, there are also other essential office equipment every startup needs.
+Think about stationery, office printers, coffee machines, collaboration tools, and so on.
 That said, with a little bit of organization and insight from your employees, you can make an office everyone will love working in with ease.